 The Garmin Vivoactive 4 ($USD 349.99) is a very capable watch that should suit most users save for those who require multi-sports features.
-Having just published the review for both the Forerunner 945 and Fenix 6 Pro, the Vivoactive 4 was literally a month-long Marie Kondo moment – less stats and features but still sufficient nevertheless.
-And the watch definitely sparked joy!
+Having just published the review for both the Forerunner 945 and Fenix 6 Pro, the Vivoactive 4 was literally a month-long Marie Kondo moment – less stats and features but the watch definitely sparked joy!

 The Garmin Venu was released in tandem with the Vivoactive 4 and have near identical functions, differentiated only by the display.
 But, that’s for another review.